cmmasaba/studious-couscous/README.md

 ## 6. Tests
 Unittests followed the usual Django testing procedures.
-For coverage tests I used the `coverage` module in combination with `djang-coverage-plugin`.
+For coverage tests I used the `coverage` module in combination with `django-coverage-plugin`.

 ## 7. API Documentation
 This API's schema and documentation has been generated in accordance to the [OpenAPI](https://www.openapis.org/ "OpenAPI homepage") specifications.<br>